 5. Get on social media and let folks know you are being proactive.
 If you have an update to your Covid-19 response post, assure to announce it on Social.

 6. Offer a pre-purchase discount or add-on to entice customers to buy from you now.
-This will keep cashflow coming into the business and assure your current employees that work is rolling in.
+This will keep cash flow coming into the business and assure your current employees that work is rolling in.
 Make sure to put this on your blog post as well.

-7. If your business is seeking an influx of work due to the virus, especially medical offices, make sure to send a message to your webmaster to assure your website has adequate bandwidth to handle the influx in web traffic.
+7. If your business is seeing an influx of work due to the virus, especially medical offices, make sure to send a message to your webmaster to assure your website has adequate bandwidth to handle the influx in web traffic.
 The last thing you want is for your website to have a “meltdown” in your time of need.
 We have set all of our medical client sites to unlimited bandwidth at no additional cost.